emmaneugene/tokeniuse/README.md

 ## Contributing

-If this turns out to be popular enough, I'll look into adding support for more providers and features.
-As it stands right now the app fits my needs well enough!
+As it stands right now the app fits my needs well enough, but I'm happy to accept contributions for more providers!

-## References
+## See also

 - **[CodexBar](https://github.com/steipete/CodexBar)** — Original inspiration
 - **[pi-mono](https://github.com/badlogic/pi-mono)** — Referenced for OAuth implementations, and my daily driver
-- **[ccusage](https://github.com/ryoppippi/ccusage)** — Also very useful for cost tracking
+- **[ccusage](https://github.com/ryoppippi/ccusage)** — Also useful for cost tracking